 Tempo workouts elevate your lactate threshold to a higher percentage of your maximum heart rate and maximum oxygen intake, which delay fatigue during aerobic workouts.
 Because tempo workouts are generated at the highest force you can maintain aerobically, such workouts are number one for fat burning.
 However the percentage of calories from fat is far less than LSD workouts when tempo workouts are maintained at or slightly lower than your lactate threshold.

-Studies have revealed that working out at or just below your lactate threshold intensity brings the highest rate of fat oxidation.
+Studies reveale that working out at or just below your lactate threshold intensity brings the highest rate of fat oxidation.
 Since you are working out aerobically, fatigue is minimal, allowing you to engage in other forms of exercise during the week.

-Overall, the more intense the workout, the longer the post-workout metabolic elevation is, allowing you to continue to burn calories up to an hour after the workout.
+Overall, the more intense the workout, the longer the post-workout metabolic elevation is.
+This allows you to continue to burn calories up to an hour after the workout.

 How To Burn Fat And Build Muscle (What The IFBB Figure Pros Are Doing)

-Okay, you may be thinking that you need to change your HIIT to a long distance slow cardio format at this point.
+You may think that you need to change your HIIT to a long distance slow cardio format at this point.
 Wait!
 Don’t jump the gun just yet.
 What you need to do is log your stats and cardio, and track your progress (or lack of) for two weeks to find out what’s working for you and what isn’t working.

 But More Importantly…